Practical Travel Tips and Advice for Women Traveling in Uganda – Rwanda

-Be wise – though it is safe to walk on your own – go with a Ugandan or Rwandan to be on he safe side of things.
+Be wise – though it is safe to walk on your own – go with a Ugandan or Rwandan to be on the safe side of things.

 Do not carry it with you, but a copy of it, keep it in a safe and secure place in your lodging.
 The same applies to any other identification and keep your credit cards at your lodging.

-I have known people where there passport was lost in a form of transport and they had to go through the tedious task going to their embassy and in some cases your country may not have an embassy in Uganda or Rwanda which makes the replacement of a passport more tedious.
+I have known people where their passport was lost in a form of transport and they had to go through the tedious task going to their embassy and in some cases, your country may not have an embassy in Uganda or Rwanda which makes the replacement of a passport more tedious.